Where Can I Consume?

 St. Albert Bylaws

-On September 17, 2018, St. Albert City Council approved the Cannabis Consumption Bylaw (Bylaw 30/2018), which regulates the consumption of cannabis within St. Albert.
-This bylaw comes into effect on October 17, 2018.
-The minimum age for purchase and consumption in Alberta will be 18 years old.
+St. Albert's Cannabis Consumption Bylaw (Bylaw 30/2018) regulates the consumption of cannabis within St. Albert.
+The minimum age for purchase and consumption in Alberta is 18 years old.

 - The City of St. Albert will not regulate cannabis use on private property.